GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/kafka/README.md

 <img width="200px" src="../../../../assets/images/cloud-shell-button.png">
 </a>

-This blueprints shows how to a hihgly available Kakfa instance on GKE using the Strimzi operator.
+This blueprints shows how to a hihgly available Kafka instance on GKE using the Strimzi operator.

 ## Requirements